Re-F1/my-first-repo/README.md

 # my-first-repo
 Hi, my name is Fiona!.
-I am 19 years old.
-My family emmigrated from Albania to America when I was 3.
-I have been living in Brooklyn for most of my life
+I'm 19 years old and am part of the Marcy Lab school.